bwsw/cloudstack-ui/docs/source/CSUI-Snapshots.rst

 =============
 ..
 Contents::

-The *Snapshots* section contains the information on snapshots existing in the system.
+The *Virtual Machines* -> *Snapshots* section contains the information on snapshots existing in the system.

 .. figure:: _static/Snapshots1.png